liftbridge-io/liftbridge/documentation/client_implementation.md

 // To publish directly to a specific NATS subject, use the low-level
 // PublishToSubject API.
 //
-// If the AckPolicy is not NONE and a deadline is provided, this will
+// If the AckPolicy is not NONE, this will synchronously block until the
-// synchronously block until the ack is received.
-If the ack is not
-// received in time, a DeadlineExceeded status code is returned.
-If an
+// ack is received.
+If the ack is not received in time, ErrAckTimeout is
-// AckPolicy and deadline are configured, this returns the Ack on success,
+// returned.
+If AckPolicy is NONE, this returns nil on success.
-// otherwise it returns nil.
-func Publish(ctx context.Context, stream string, value []byte, opts ...MessageOption) (*Ack, error)
+Publish(ctx context.Context, stream string, value []byte, opts ...MessageOption) (*Ack, error)
 ```

 `Publish` sends a message to a Liftbridge stream.
 Since Liftbridge streams